lmzdev/hellogithub_bot/README.md

 # hellogithub_bot
 Ever wanted to keep track of your repositories the easiest way possible?
 This tool bridges GitHub's webhook notifications to a Telegram-Bot.

+## 🔶 Advantages
+- Productivity: Add to group chats to let small teams keep track of their work
+- Lightweight: Only a single file, runs on cheap hosting plans
+- Privacy: Does not store any data.
+At all.

 ## 🔶 Usage
 ### You can use my already existing bot...
 1. 🔗 Go to [t.me/hellogithub_bot](https://t.me/hellogithub_bot)